 Mozilla sometimes uses a lot of memory than it should.
 The browser can be slower, and in extreme scenarios, the browser can even crash.
 Based on your operating system, you can review and monitor memory usage through specific tools.

 The Brave browser is a unique project.
 Users can get rewards in BAT making its a unique browser that pays to view ads.
-Brave is fast, privacy-focused and crypto-friendly and therefore a candidate for mass adoption.
+Its fast, privacy-focused and crypto-friendly and therefore a candidate for mass adoption.
 The browser’s ability to support Chrome extensions offers users an enjoyable browsing experience.
-However, Brave still requires some fixes before being declared fit.
+However, it still requires some fixes before being declared fit.

 Firefox has come along with the addition of unique features.
 The browser is easy to use.
 Over the years it has improved.
 It comes with features such as the translate function and website main code.
 However, Brave browser emerges top due to unique privacy and safety features.